mongodb/specifications/source/crud/crud.rst

      * Older server versions do not support comment for aggregate command at all,
      * and providing one will result in a server-side error.
      *
-     * Any comment set on a aggregate command is inherited by any subsequent
+     * If a comment is provided, drivers MUST attach this comment to all
-     * getMore commands run on the same cursor.id returned from the
+     * subsequent getMore commands run on the same cursor.id returned from
-     * aggregate command.
-Therefore, drivers MUST NOT attach the comment
+     * the aggregate command.
-     * to subsequent getMore commands on a cursor.
      */
     comment: Optional<any>;